thegetty/quire-docs/content/caa.md

 title: Visit Us at CAA
 type: page
 weight: 9000
-abstract: Learn more about Quire or schedule an in-person meeting with team
+abstract: Learn more about Quire or schedule an in-person meeting with the team
 ---
 ![CAA](/img/illustrations/caa-banner.jpg)